-SCA is Europe’s largest private forest owner, encompassing some 2.6 million hectares of forest land, and one of the region’s most profitable producers of forest products with a strong environmental profile.
+SCA is Europe’s largest private forest owner, encompassing some 2.6 million hectares of forest land and produces forest products with a strong environmental profile.
 Operations are based on in-depth customer insight, high innovative ability and a sustainability perspective at all levels.
 SCA offers publication papers, kraftliner (packaging papers), pulp, solid-wood products and renewable energy.

 Innovation is an integral part of the business area’s strategy to move its operations toward increasingly advanced products in high-value segments and toward more attractive customer offerings.
 The focus is on profitable growth through further processing and customization in segments with favorable price trends.
-Efforts in this respect permit Forest Products to move up the value chain and produce products and solutions with higher value and margins.
 In doing this, SCA differentiates itself from the rest of the industry, while also meeting requirements of business partners and customers.

-Development programs are not solely focused on products, but also on the development of business models, service and distribution solutions in close collaboration with SCA’s customers.
+Development programs are not solely focused on products, but also on the creation of business models, service and distribution solutions in close collaboration with SCA’s customers.

 Continuing the work on enhancing efficiency and customer-driven innovation is essential for strengthening positions and creating growth.
-The primary focus is on increasing the share of customized high-value products.
-Efforts to develop and streamline the supply chain, make it more sustainable, and develop new product areas are also important in terms of strengthening competitiveness.
+Efforts to develop and streamline the supply chain, make it more sustainable, and develop new product areas are also significant in terms of strengthening competitiveness.

-Timber continues to strengthen its long-term position as a material and its favorable environmental and climate-neutral properties have resulted in incentives in several countries to encourage increased wood utilization.
+Timber continues to strengthen its long-term position as a construction material and its favorable environmental and climate properties have resulted in incentives in several countries to encourage increased wood utilization.
+Timber also comes from a source of raw materials that is completely renewable, namely, the forest.

 Activities continued in the SCA Energy business unit, which is tasked with managing and developing SCA’s renewable energy business.